TobiHaas/CoolStuff/Useless but cool/Current time in spoken words/README.md

-# Uhr mit Ansage
+# Time in Spoken Word
 This board shows a cool demo on Lua scripting.
 It translates the current hour and minute into spoken language.
-Unfortunately only available in German.
+This board is avaliable in English and German.

 # Remarks
 Nothing special to do to get it working.
-Just hit the preview button, check out the script and learn something....
-Feel free to make it nicer or translate it into a different language....
+Just hit the preview button, check out the script and learn something.
+It might take a second to load the time so please be patient.
+Feel free to translate into another language!